wso2/docs-ei/en/micro-integrator/docs/references/connectors/jira-connector/jira-connector-config.md

         </tr>
         <tr>
             <td>query</td>
             <td>The JQL expression to use for finding issues.
 The query must include an ORDER BY clause.
-For more information, see Advanced Searching in the JIRA documentation.</td>
+For more information, see the Jira documentation.</td>
             <td>Yes</td>
         </tr>
         <tr>